jgkme/Add-Remote-Torrent/README.md

     *   Select the `dist` folder from the unzipped files.
 3. Configure your servers in the extension's options page.

+## Verifying Releases

+Ensuring the extension you install is secure and untampered with is crucial.
+We provide methods to verify both the manual GitHub releases and the official version from the Chrome Web Store.

+### Verifying GitHub Releases (for Manual Installation)

+For users who download the extension directly from the [Releases page](https://github.com/jgkme/Add-Remote-Torrent/releases), we provide a SHA-256 checksum file with each release.

+1. Download both the `add-remote-torrent-vX.X.X.zip` file and the corresponding `add-remote-torrent-vX.X.X.zip.sha256` file.
+2. Open a terminal or command prompt in your downloads folder.
+3. Use the appropriate command for your operating system to generate a hash of the `.zip` file:

+    **On macOS or Linux:**
+    ```sh
+    shasum -a 256 add-remote-torrent-vX.X.X.zip
+    ```

+    **On Windows (Command Prompt or PowerShell):**
+    ```powershell
+    certutil -hashfile add-remote-torrent-vX.X.X.zip SHA256
+    ```
+4. Compare the generated hash with the contents of the `.sha256` file.
+They must match exactly.

+### Verifying the Chrome Web Store Version

+When you install from the Chrome Web Store, the extension is signed by Google.
+You can verify this signature to be certain you have the official version.

+1.  **Find the Extension ID:**
+    *   Go to `chrome://extensions` in your browser.
+    *   Find "Add Remote Torrent" and click on "Details".
+    *   The Extension ID (a long string of letters) will be visible in the address bar or on the page.
+The official ID is `holiffefjdehbfhliggafhhlecphpdof`.

+2.  **Download the Official `.crx` file:**
+    *   You can use an online tool like [CRX Viewer](https://robwu.nl/crxviewer/) by entering the extension ID to view the contents and download the official `.crx` file signed by the Chrome Web Store.

+3.  **Inspect the Package:**
+    *   Once downloaded, you can inspect the `.crx` file's manifest and signatures using various third-party tools to confirm its authenticity.
+This confirms that the package was signed and verified by Google and has not been altered.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.